Dom1L/GDSC23/README.md

 Running the 04_run_training notebook creates sub-folders for each training run, containing model checkpoints, hyperparamter savefiles, events.out.tfevents for logging, two prediction csv and other useful files.
 Refer to the notebooks README.

 ## Model Evaluation
-A macro-averaged f1-score is used for evaluation (mean f1-score for all 66 classes) and we also return confusion matrices for further analysis.
-Additionally we use Tensorboard, which is a supported logger for Pytorch Lightning.
-The saved events.out.tfevents files can be analyzed in tensorboard, to monitor the entire training run.
-For further details and usage questions, refer to [tensorboard](https://www.tensorflow.org/tensorboard/get_started#:~:text=TensorBoard%20is%20a%20tool%20for,dimensional%20space%2C%20and%20much%20more.) documentation.
+Our model got scored based on a macro-averaged f1-score (mean f1-score for all 66 classes) and we return the confusion matrix as well as other evaluation metrics for further analysis.
+Additionally we use Tensorboard logging, which is a supported logger for Pytorch Lightning, during our training runs.
+The saved events.out.tfevents files can be analyzed in tensorboard, to monitor all desirable metrics during the training run.
+For further details, refer to [tensorboard](https://www.tensorflow.org/tensorboard/get_started#:~:text=TensorBoard%20is%20a%20tool%20for,dimensional%20space%2C%20and%20much%20more.) documentation.

 ## Data
 This Model is expecting waveform files in the data folder together with a metadata csv file, that contains the exact filename, path and label for training/validation data and filename, path for test data.
-Crucially, all data is supposed to have the same sampling frequency.
+Crucially, all data is supposed to have the same sampling frequency, but can vary in length.

 ## Model Files
 This is the expected structure to run the model successfully.
 Paths with no file ending are folders.